nikita-jaya/decryption-project/README.md

 # Stat 650 Miniproject

+*Completed as a final project for Carnegie Mellon University's 36650 Graduate Statistical Computing course*

 Let $c_1$, $c_2$, . . . , $c_n$ be a sequence of $n$ encrypted characters, and let $b(c, c′)$ be the frequency of character
 pair($c$, $c′$) in a reference text.